 - Try to avoid touching your face.

 As our staff has minimum contact with your group or power over how you run your event, it is your preparation that will be the best defense for your group.
+We will wear masks when interacting with your group and are requiring masks in our office.

-Please stay home if you are sick
+Please stay home if you are sick or have symptoms of COVID-19

 The CDC and health officials have put out best practices to help keep the virus from spreading at a rate that will tax or overwhelm our medical facilities.
 We all can play a part in helping keep hospitals available to those who really need them by following their advice.